jhofman/msd2015/_drafts/2015-03-13-final-project.md

 performance---e.g. accuracy, confusion matrix, ROC, etc.---and
 evaluate these metrics on both training and test data to assess fit and generalization.
-Be sure to address the issue of complexity control (aka "model selection), as discussed extensively in class.
+Be sure to address the issue of complexity control (a.k.a. "model selection"), as discussed extensively in class.

 As with past homeworks, your project should include both executable, well-commented code and a full report (as markdown or PDF) that